New Mexico Online Sports Betting

 Federal lawmakers in the United States have ruled that Daily Fantasy Sports (DFS) competitions are not gambling at all.
 Federal jurisdictions have determined DFS are skills-based games, not games of chance.
 Under U.S. Federal law, each state has been encouraged to declare their own position on the legality of DFS competitions.

 New Mexico’s lawmakers have been non-committal on DFS legalization for several years now.
 Meanwhile, all major DFS sites accept customers from New Mexico based on their interpretation that New Mexico’s definition of gambling does not include fantasy sports, and players resident in or visiting New Mexico can sign-up for DFS competitions without legal impediment.

-When it is finally realized as a legal option for New Mexico’s residents, eSports betting in the state will transform the gambling options available.
+When it is finally realized as a legal option for all New Mexico’s residents, and not just those who can get to the Santa Ana Star Casino & Hotel, eSports betting in the state will transform the gambling options available.
 A new generation of ‘family-friendly’ forms of sports betting, without any murky legal histories will be led by eSports betting.

 eSports (‘competitive gaming’ in the most popular multi-player online video games like Starcraft II, League of Legends, Call of Duty, CS:GO and others) are a big thing these days.

 A huge scene has grown from eSports early history in the underground gaming community to become a mainstream sport, and it’s growing rapidly.
 Professional teams and players compete in a worldwide series of tournaments that offer enormous prize pools worth millions of dollars.
 Tens-of-thousands-of-people attend to watch live in packed stadiums, and there are many more millions more watching online around the world.
 Consequently, eSports betting is growing rapidly now as a result of the exponential improvements in live video streaming technology and the resulting huge viewership numbers.